Kianoush-h/Instagram-Bot/README.md

 In the next versions, I will design a GUI for it, which you do not need to edit the code manually anymore, and you can see a user-friendly app like my other apps.

+The code can be modified to work on any social media such as LinkedIn, Pinterest, Twitter, Facebook, etc.

-Moreover, please feel free to give us your feedback to share your experience.
+Please feel free to give me your feedback or share your experience.

 # Contact Me